tc39/notes/meetings/2019-07/july-24.md

 BF: We're talking about, if polyfill code runs sync at the top of the page, and if it tries to access async-only code, it could install the very first reaction handler, it could do whatever it wants before any user code runs.
 I don't know how user code could act on a built-in module before the first thing to act on it.
 If a polyfill can always act before user code, what's preventing it from using its job?

-MS: Assuming the built-in module is async loaded.
+MLS: Assuming the built-in module is async loaded.

 BF: A polyfill can be guaranteed to be the first to access the built-in module if it is at the top of the page.
 Therefore it can be assured that it can modify the module prior to user code.